Harshadeep100/PowerBI_Dashboard/README.md

   8)  Upgrade Patterns
   9)  Paid Users Distribution
   10)  Revenue Analysis

+-> Implemented the DAX measure scripts to connect the bridges between different metrics to best represent them accordingly.

 Conclusion:
   -> It is been observed that there is sharp rise in the Jotstart degraded count in the month of May, 2024 and Upgrade count is high in January 2024.